-Funding Agency Project Title/Objective Date Approved Approved Amount (USD) Green Climate Fund (GCF) Accelerating the Transformational Shift to a low carbon Economy in the Republic of Mauritius (through UNDP) Project approved on December 2016 28,210,000 Readiness and Preparatory Support Programme - Strengthening of the institutional capacities of the NDA Project approved on 15 February 2019 30,000 Nationally Appropriate Mitigation Actions for Low Carbon Island Development Strategy (NAMA) Project approved on 11 July 2016 1,452,000 Strengthening the national greenhouse gas inventory of the Republic of Mauritius to improve climate reporting and transparency (CBIT) Project approved on 03 June 2021 1,269,850 Realising energy savings and climate benefits of implementing mandatory energy auditing in coordination with HCFC phase-out and HFC avoidance Project concept approved on 01 May 2017 4,532,164 Implementing Sustainable Low and non-Chemical Development in SIDS (ISLANDS) Project Document approved on December 2021 4,500,000 Promoting Low-carbon Electric Public Bus Transport in Mauritius Project approved on 06 January 2022 5,600,607 Accelerating the transition to a net-zero, nature- positive economy in Mauritius [Accelerating the greening of the manufacturing sector for a sustainable Mauritius] Project concept note approved on 23 June 2023 3,286,913 Mainstreaming Nature-based Solutions in land-use systems for productive and resilient ecosystems [Scaling up of Agro-Forestry System] Project concept note approved on 23 June 2023 8,406,484 UNDP Climate Promise Review of INDC Project approved in July 2021 300,000 European Union Mauritius from Ridge to Reef - Restoration of the native forest cover (including mangroves) as part of an integrated sustainable landscape management initiative to enhance the climate resilience of natural ecosystem, augment carbon sequestration.
+Funding Agency Project Title/Objective Date Approved Funding Amount (USD) Green Accelerating the Transformational Shift to a low carbon Economy in the Republic of Mauritius (through UNDP) Project approved on December 2016 28210000.00 Fund (GCF) Readiness and Preparatory Support Programme - Strengthening of the institutional capacities of the NDA Project approved on 15 February 2019 300000.00 Nationally Appropriate Mitigation Actions for Low Carbon Island Development Strategy (NAMA) Project approved on 11 July 2016 1452000.00 Strengthening the national greenhouse gas inventory of the Republic of Mauritius to improve climate reporting and transparency (CBIT) Project approved on 03 June 2021 1269850.00 Realising energy savings and climate benefits of implementing mandatory energy auditing in coordination with HCFC phase-out and HFC avoidance Project concept approved on 01 May 2017 4532164.00 Implementing Sustainable Low and non-Chemical Development in SIDS (ISLANDS) Project Document approved on December 2021 4500000.00 Promoting Low-carbon Electric Public Bus Transport in Mauritius Project approved on 06 January 2022 5600607.00 Accelerating the transition to a net-zero, nature- positive economy in Mauritius [Accelerating the greening of the manufacturing sector for a sustainable Mauritius] Project concept note approved on 23 June 2023 3286913.00

+Funding Agency Project Title/Objective Date Approved Funding Amount (USD) Mainstreaming Nature-based Solutions in land-use systems for productive and resilient ecosystems [Scaling up of Agro-Forestry System] Project concept note approved on 23 June 2023 8406484.00 UNDP Climate Promise Review of INDC Project approved in July 2021 300000.00 European Union Mauritius from Ridge to Reef - Restoration of the native forest cover (including mangroves) as part of an integrated sustainable landscape management initiative to enhance the climate resilience of natural ecosystem, augment carbon sequestration.
 Awaiting the signature of Financing Agreement.
-(EUR 4,000,000) 4,720,000 European Union- Switch Improving Sustainable Tourism in Mauritius Through Greening the Value Chain of Tour Operators (SUS-ISLAND) Project approved on May 2018.
-(EUR 1,200,000) 1,405,714 Africa Greening of Public sector Project approved in 2021.
+(EUR 4,000,000) 4720000.00 European Union- Switch Africa Improving Sustainable Tourism in Mauritius Through Greening the Value Chain of Tour Operators (SUS-ISLAND) Project approved on May 2018.
+(EUR 1,200,000) 1405714.00 Greening of Public sector Project approved in 2021.
 Received as technical assistance.

-Funding Agency Project Title/Objective Date Approved Approved Amount (USD) African Gas Insulated Switchgear (GIS) substations.
-Loan approved on Development (The purpose of the loan is to undertake the 21 July 2023.
-2,444,444 Bank necessary network expansion investments that will enhance the reliability of the national grid and permit the installation, interconnection, and absorption by the national power system of the envisaged additional renewable energy generating facilities) Abu Dhabi Fund Home Solar Project: The project aims at reducing production of electricity from fossil fuels through the development of solar PV. - 10,000,000
+African Development Bank Gas Insulated Switchgear (GIS) substations.
+(The purpose of the loan is to undertake the necessary network expansion investments that will enhance the reliability of the national grid and permit the installation, interconnection, and absorption by the national power system of the envisaged additional renewable energy generating facilities) Loan approved on 21 July 2023.
+2,444,444.00

-On the adaptation side, the details of support received, and activities undertaken are provided in Table 34.
+On the adaptation side, the details of support received, and activities undertaken are provided below.